nfischer/rainbows-lang/README.md

 ## Soon to come

+ - A CLI type inferencer and interpreter (so you can run real scripts!)
+ - The ability to hook into npm modules
  - Adjustable color schemes (as a language feature!)
  - Alternatives for colorblindness and accessibility
  - Object orientation and custom types